- What’s new for people with, or at risk of, HSP?

 Predictive testing / pre-symptomatic genetic testing / screening

-With the knowledge of the family mutation, family members who are showing no physical signs of HSP can have their DNA screened for the presence or absence of the family mutation.
-As onset can be any time from childhood to 70years, many will want to know what their future may hold.
+With the knowledge of the family mutation, family members who may not be showing any physical signs of HSP can have their DNA screened for the presence or absence of the family mutation.
+As onset can be any time from childhood to 70 years, many will want to know what their future may hold.
 This test can prove the presence or absence of an HSP gene mutation in individual members of a family and can help to address people’s concern about whether they will develop symptoms or potentially pass on affected genes to their future children.

 Testing and screening are always conducted in association with genetic counselling to help consider all the relevant information, make suitable choices and decisions for the individual and to deal with the ramifications of both good news and not so good news.
-This test requires a consent form signed by the patient, 2 separate blood samples taken on separate occasions and genetic counselling involvement.
+This test requires a consent form signed by the patient in the case of those under 18 years old, 2 separate blood samples taken on separate occasions and genetic counselling.

 My neurologist has already told me I have HSP.
 Why do I need more tests?